 What is the Program Structure?
 If selected as a volunteer, you would complete the following:

 34 hours of professional mediation training which covers the various dimensions of mediation work, including: conflict theory, mediation stages, empathic listening, facilitating negotiations, cross-cultural conflict management and more!
 This cost for this training for paid participants (non-volunteers) is $1,000.
-The training fee is waived for all volunteers who complete the 120 hours of volunteer service.
+The training fee is waived for all volunteers who complete the 120 hours of volunteer service and training.
 An unfulfilled commitment results in the collection of $1,000 for the cost of the training.
 The 34 hour training will take place at or near our office in NE Portland.

-A one-year, 120-hour volunteering and training program, in which each volunteer commits to participate in a volunteer “shift” of three hours per week.
+A one-year, 120-hour mediation training program, in which each volunteer commits to participate in a volunteer “shift” of three hours per week.
 The value of this yearlong training and mentorship is $2,200 per person, which is waived for the volunteers.
 This allows RNW to maintain its high standards of service and commitment to improving Portland's neighborhoods, while providing a valuable skill-building experience and quality mentorship for the volunteer.
-The scheduled volunteer shifts for 2013 will be on Thursdays, from either 3:30pm to 6:30pm, or from 5pm to 8pm.
+The scheduled volunteer shifts for 2014 will be on Thursdays, from either 3:30pm to 6:30pm, or from 5pm to 8pm.
 These are the only times offered; if these times will not work for your schedule, please consider applying at a future time.
 The volunteer shifts take place at the RNW office, 1847 NE 44th Ave., Ste.
 300

 Volunteers additionally have the opportunity to:

 - Be a mediator at “table mediations” through our Neighborhood Mediation Program after successful completion of new mediator criteria.